 - Russian winter is so harsh it even caused the downfall of Napoleon force while invading Russia.

-December, January, and February are the winter months in Russia when the weather is extremely cold and heavy snowfall occurs.
+A. December, January, and February are the winter months in Russia when the weather is extremely cold and heavy snowfall occurs but winter in Russia is a not to be missed experience.

-No, it does not always snow in Russia.
-It is during the winter months from Dec-Jan when heavy snowfall occurs.
+A. No, it does not always snow in Russia.
+It is during the winter months from December to January when heavy snowfall occurs.

-Sochi is the warmest place in Russia which has a subtropical-Mediterranean climate. the temperature does not go below 17 degrees Celsius here.
+A. Sochi is the warmest place in Russia which has a subtropical-Mediterranean climate.
+The temperature does not go below 17 degrees Celsius here.